cilium/cilium/Documentation/gettingstarted/encryption.rst

 ************************************

-Cilium supports the transparent encryption of Cilium-managed host traffic and traffic between Cilium-managed endpoints either using IPsec or Wireguard:
+Cilium supports the transparent encryption of Cilium-managed host traffic and traffic between Cilium-managed endpoints either using IPsec or WireGuard®:

 .. toctree::
    :maxdepth: 1